ljdursi/go-model-service/README.md

 By default, null-values from the database are transformed into Go's zero-values for a column that is represented in Go by a non-nillable type.
 For example, the `Chromosome` field of the `Variant` model (in `variant.go`) is of type string, and if a value for `chromosome` is not supplied in an entry, the value of the `Chromosome` field is `""`.
 The `validators` package used to validate *required* fields in pop only checks for these fields having a non-zero value.

 This project uses the `pop/nulls` package to handle non-nullable fields that should be permitted to have zero values, such as the `Start` field of the `Variant` model.
 This field is of type nulls.Int, which is able to support null values (and therefore a custom `int_is_not_null.go` validator.)

+#### Genny

+Genny is a code-generation solution to the lack of generics in Go.
+We use it handle the myriad of similarly-named auto-generated go files created by the pop and Go-Swagger tools.

+See the [genny README](https://github.com/CanDIG/genny#genny---generics-for-go) for usage instructions and examples.
+It operates essentially like a copy-then-search-and-replace for generating typed functions out of functions written for generic types.
+This reduces code duplication by allowing for the development of type-agnostic code.

+Run `$ variant-service/api/generate_handlers.sh` to re-generate the handlers in the `github.com/CanDIG/go-model-service/variant-service/api/restapi/handlers` package.

+The template handlers in the `api/generics` package are not run as a part of the service, but are able to compile thanks to place-holder/scaffolding code in the `data/models`, `api/models`, `api/restapi/operations`, and `api/restapi/utilities` packages.
+This placeholder code can be easily identified by its employment of the "generic" type/word `Resource`.